Well Water vs City Water Cost

 Testing avg. $50-500 per/yr.

-Avg energy cost for Pump-.10-.20 per/hp-per/hr.
+Avg. energy cost for Pump-.10-.20 per/hp-per/hr.

 Replacement pump & pressure tank avg. $538 to $1,851

-The drinking Water Act does not protect private wells.
+The Drinking Water Act does not protect private wells.
 EPA’s rules only apply to public drinking water systems

-The 1 Thing You Need to Know about your House | | Well Water Warranty- MD/PA/DE/VA - Welgard - Well Water Warranty Services There is always a slight possibility of contamination with a well.
+There is always a slight possibility of contamination with a well.
 However, if the well is inspected and properly maintained, the chances of this are greatly decreased.

-• The National average for softener plus installation: is $1,000-$2,000
+• The National average for water softener plus installation: is $1,000-$2,000

-• The price range for softener plus installation: is $600-$2,000
+• The price range for water softener plus installation: is $600-$2,000

 • The Monthly maintenance and operation expenses: $10-$20

-• Electrical cost for Well pump
+• Electrical cost for home Well water pump

-Look on your Well pump controller and find out how many horsepowers (HP) your pump is.
-At current electrical rate schedules, each horsepower costs on average between $0.10 and $.20 per hour to run.
-This means if you have a 5-horsepower pump and it needs to run 5 hours a day to meet your irrigation and household needs you could be spending up to $5 per day or about $150 a month to power your good pump!
-You can offset this average price by conserving operating time.
+This means if you have a 5-horsepower well water pump and it needs to run 5 hours a day to meet your irrigation and household water needs you could be spending up to $5 per day or about $150 a month to power your good water pump!
+You can offset this average price of water wells costs by conserving operating time.

 EPA recommends testing your water annually:

-• The test should include total coliform bacteria, nitrates, total dissolved solids, and pH levels.
+• The Well water test should include total coliform bacteria, nitrates, total dissolved solids, and pH levels.
 If you suspect other contaminants, test for these also.
 Chemical tests can be expensive.
 Limit them to possible problems specific to your situation.
 Again, local experts can tell you about possible impurities in your area.
 The Board of Health for your area can help you with most of it.

 • Also test if you notice a change in your water’s look, taste, or smell.